cpsl-research/CPSL_ROS2_Sensors/README.md

 * Vicon motion capture system (to be added soon)
 * TI-IWRXXX and DCA1000 radar development boards

-## Installation:
+## Installation [Built on ROS2 Jazzy, Ubuntu 24.04]:

-### 1. Install ROS [UPDATE to ROS2 Instructions]
+### 1. Install ROS
-1. Follow the instructions on the [ROS installation instructions](http://wiki.ros.org/noetic/Installation) website to install ROS.
-If you are unfamiliar with ROS, its worth taking some of the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).
-We use ROS noetic developed for Ubuntu 20.04.
+1. Follow the instructions on the [ROS2 installation instructions](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) website to install ROS2.
+If you are unfamiliar with ROS, its worth taking some of the [ROS2 Jazzy Tutorials](https://docs.ros.org/en/jazzy/Tutorials.html).
+We use ROS jazzy developed for Ubuntu 24.04.
 Using other ROS versions may require some changes

 ### 2. Install pre-requisites for CPSL_TI_Radar module